 The Belles of the American Royal (BOTAR) Organization, in partnership with the Agriculture Future of America (AFA), offers four $3,200 awards every year.

-Only female students pursuing a 4-year degree in Agriculture Education or related field in the Midwest are eligible to apply for this scholarship.
+Only female students pursuing a 4-year degree in Agriculture Education or related fields in the Midwest are eligible to apply for this scholarship.
 All applicants must also meet additional criteria as listed on the AFA website.
 Though not mandatory, listing any voluntary work or involvement in the American Royal could also boost your chances of winning this award.

-Established by California State University, Stanislaus, the Edward J. Daly Scholarship is reserved for CSU and Stanislaus students who have a strong interest in pursuing a career in agriculture business.
+Established by California State University, Stanislaus, the Edward J. Daly Scholarship is reserved for CSU and Stanislaus students who also have a strong interest in pursuing a career in agriculture business.

 Applicants for this $1,000 award must also submit an essay that answers the question, ‘Do you have a strong interest in agriculture business as a career’?